 The Hudson has some really unique light houses.
 They’re truly houses…just an island with the little light house.

 We were originally planning to stop in Kingston, but it’s so close to Norrie, and it was so hot, we decided to keep heading north to Shady Harbor Marina in Ravenna, about 10 miles south of Albany.
 We are thrilled that we did!
 Donovan’s Shady Harbor has an incredible staff, it’s full service, great WiFi, a POOL, a courtesy car (the famous “1/2 Car”!), and a couple of great doggies wandering the marina!

-We decided to stay an extra day at Shady Harbor, as the next leg of the trip was the Champlain Canal.
+We decided to stay an extra day at Shady Harbor, as the next leg of the trip was beginning of the Champlain Canal.
 Which means locks.
 And bridges (23 of them).
 Low bridges.
 12 locks between, and including, the Troy Federal Lock, and the Whitehall, NY lock that brings you to southern Lake Champlain.
 Our air draft (distance from the water line to the highest point on the boat), with antennas down is 17′.
 There are several bridges that are just about that, but we got lucky.
 There hasn’t been a lot of rain, so water levels were low, and the REALLY scary Mechanicville, NY bridge had a clearance of 17’4″, vs. it’s typical 15’5″.
 Nancy played lookout for the first few low bridges, but gave that up in favor of NOT getting decapitated.
 We did lean back under every bridge…as if that would help.

 A few of the bridges, the last three shots taken from the roof of the aft deck

 That’s Misty on the chart, coming out of Champlain Canal Lock #2, Mechanicville, NY